olahol/react-tagsinput/README.md

 ##### renderTag

-A function which allow to use custom components for rendering tag.
+A function which allows custom rendering of the tags.
+Expected to return a React element or component and takes `index`, `tag` and `removeTag` as arguments. `removeTag` is the same as the `TagsInput.removeTag` but is included for convenience.

 ##### addKeys